mikebell/mikebell.io/content/cv.md

 #### Drupal Technical Lead - Ixis - January 2010 to August 2013

 #### Web Developer - Inphinet - April 2008 – December 2009

+### Commitment to Open Source and Community

+I like to give back to open source communities whether that be in code contributions or speaking at conferences.
+I'm a confident public speaker and am proud to have keynoted at DrupalCon Barcelona and spoken at PHPNW Conference, two of my bucket list items.

+In the past I have run Drupal user groups and hack days focused on committing code back to the Drupal project.

+I part administer a mental health support group on Slack for people within the tech community, I've also contributed to Geek Mental Health week including maintaining the website and running events.
+I also attend remote meetups where possible to further my knowledge.

 ### Education